Hadith 9 — Commands and Prohibitions: The Path of Submission

 Some examples:

-- If you cannot stand in prayer—pray sitting
+- If you cannot stand in prayer due to illness or injury—pray sitting

-- If you cannot fast due to sickness—delay or feed the poor
+- If you cannot fast due to sickness—delay until you are well, or feed the poor

 [Quote,Ibn Rajab,,"The believer does not look for excuses to disobey—he looks for every door to obey."]